Chinese sun and moon mirrors: Speculum metallurgy

 Unless a mirror surface is truly smooth, image quality falls off rapidly with distance.
 Chinese bronze mirrors included both smooth plane mirrors and precisely curved mirrors of bright finish and high reflectivity.
 Needham and Wang say, "That high-tin bronze (specular metal) was used from [Zhou] times onward is certain, and that it was sometimes coated with a layer of tin by heating above 2300°C. is highly probable; this would give at least 80% reflectivity."
 Later the tin was deposited by means of a mercury amalgam, as recorded in the Baopuzi (4, above).

 Fu Ju Xiansheng 負局先生 "Master Box-on-his-Back" was the Daoist patron saint of mirror-polishers.
 The (c.
 4th century CE) Liexian Zhuan says Fu Chu "always carried on his back a box of implements for polishing mirrors, and used to frequent the market-towns of Wu in order to exhibit his skill in this work.
 He charged one cash for polishing a mirror.
 Having inquired of his host if there were any sick persons in the place, he would produce a drug made up into purple pills and administer these.
 Those who took them invariably recovered."

 The casting of Chinese sun-mirrors and moon-mirrors ideally followed the principles of Chinese astrology, yinyang, and wuxing.
-The Lunheng (above) says yangsui and fangzhu mirrors should be smelted from five minerals when a bingwu (43rd of 60-day cycle) day occurs in the 5th lunar month.
+The Lunheng (above) says and fangzhu mirrors should be smelted from five minerals when a bingwu (43rd of 60-day cycle) day occurs in the 5th lunar month.
 The (4th century) Soushenji explains, "The fire mirror must be cast in the 5th month on a [bingwu] day at noon, the moon mirror in the eleventh month on a [renzi] day at midnight."
 These times, the middle of summer and of winter are in harmony with the theory of the Five Elements.
 Many early bronze mirrors have inscriptions mentioning the bingwu day, which was considered auspicious for casting operations since the cyclical bing was associated with the west and metal, while wu was associated with the south and fire; correspondingly, the moon-mirrors were cast on renzi days in the twelfth month, and these cyclical signs are associated with the complementary elements of water and wood.